 Trainee offers made subsequent to participation in vacation scheme

 Winston and Strawn hires solely through its summer vacation scheme, which lasts two weeks.
 To gain a spot applicants must submit a CV to recruitment.
-With over 200 applications received and only twelve spots available, it’s important to stand out.
+With over 200 applications received and only eight spots available, it’s important to stand out.
 Training principal Paul Amiss tells us he’s looking for applicants with “a strong academic record, highlighting what they’ve gained from their experience so far and what sets them apart from the pack.”

 Successful applicants are then invited for an interview, which are typically held with a senior partner and an associate.
 Amiss explains: “In what is a conversational and organic interview, we seek to evaluate candidates’ intellect, drive and interpersonal skills.
 Suitable candidates will demonstrate versatility, lateral thinking and strong leadership.
 Successful candidates must be passionate about working with Winston to achieve legal excellence and a high level of client service.”